ULTIMATE-YORK/ULTIMATE/README.md

 ### Use of Headless Mode

 ULTIMATE features a headless mode alongside the GUI.

-To run headless mode, use:
+To run headless mode, first compile it with `mvn clean install` in the ULTIMATE_MODEL_MANAGER folder.
+Then use:

 ```
 java -jar target/ultimate-headless.jar -pf <project file> -m <model ID> -p <property> -o <output directory>